Abhishek-Biswas-Deep/LearnCity-main/README.md

 # GROUP-3-Summer-LEARN-CITY-

 LearnCity-
 Welcome to LearnCity, an engaging educational app designed to make learning fun and interactive!
-In LearnCity, players can complete quizzes on various subjects such as mathematics, geography, and more to progress through different levels.
+In LearnCity, players can complete quizzes on various subjects such as mathematics, science, and more to progress through different levels.

 Features
-Multiple Subjects: Challenge yourself with quizzes in various subjects including Math, Geography, Science, and more.
+Multiple Subjects: Challenge yourself with quizzes in various subjects including Math, Science, and more.

 Progressive Levels: Advance through levels by successfully completing quizzes.
 Each level increases in difficulty to keep you engaged.